mcarr823/pi-tv-streamer/install/services/Jellyfin.md

 </details>

+## Post-install

+These actions can be taken at any time.

+But they're easier to do now, from a desktop, with a keyboard and mouse.

+### Media sources

+Add any desired media sources or plugins to your jellyfin installation and verify that they're accessible.

+Some sources may require a username and password, or a URL, which will be easier to enter now with a keyboard.

+### Fullscreen

+With Jellyfin open, press F11 to put it into fullscreen.

+Jellyfin will remember its previous state.
+So the next time you launch it (eg. with a remote, and thus no F11 key), it will already be in fullscreen by default.

-## TV Mode
+### TV Mode

-Regardless of how you install Jellyfin, there's one particular step you'll want to take.

-That is to put Jellyfin into TV mode, which will make it much easier to use with arrow keys, gamepads, or even a remote control.
+Putting Jellyfin into TV mode will give you a more TV-like user interface, and make it easier to use Jellyfin with arrow keys, gamepads, and remote controls.

 <details>